- TRANSMISSION REBUILD WARNING:

 Each shift fork is marked with a casting number on one side and a mark consisting of a letter “S” in a circle and three digit number on the other side.
 The casting number has a prefix, “1234” and a three digit suffix, The prefix matches digits 5-8 of the part number and the three digit suffix is one less than the last three digits of the part number.
 The table below shows how to identify which shift fork goes where.

 I labeled the output shaft shift forks (T) and (B) for top and bottom as I looked at them from the rear of the transmission case.
-But, they also are next to the front or the rear of transmission.
+But, the forks are also oriented next to the front or the rear of transmission.
 The way I have the transmission housing on my work bench, the front of the transmission is down (bottom) and the rear of the transmission is up (top).
 The table below shows both the Front (Bottom) and Rear (Top) notations for the shift forks.

 |Part No.||Description||Casting #||Mark||Location|